ysmiller/my-notes/content/index.md

 ## 🎒 Current Teaching

 This semester I'm teaching a course entitled "Palestine Under Greeks and Romans," and I hope to post regular content relating to the class.
-In the meantime, my first Quartz page is a list of digital resources for students in this class.
+In the meantime, my first Quartz page is [[HEJS]] -- a list of digital resources for students in this class.